River John, Nova Scotia: Shipbuilding

+Quarrying

+Two quarries extracted sandstone from along the River John in the late 1800s and early 1900s.
+Most was shipped to Toronto, but the piers of the nearby railway bridge were constructed from it.

+Governance

+River John is in the federal electoral district of Central Nova and the provincial riding of Pictou West.
+It is in District 4 of the Municipality of Pictou County which provides street lighting, waste water disposal and snow ploughing of sidewalks.

 School

 In 1808, the school was opened under Reverend John Mitchelle who came from Amherst to River John, with Christopher Perrin as the schoolmaster teaching his pupils to read, write, and count in French with classes being held in just local houses.
 In 1818 the first school was built with James Hogg and Edward Lynch as some of the first teachers that year.
 Another school had to be built at the cross roads of Main and what is now School Street, but was torn down in 1968.
 There were also small schools located on the properties of the late Rev. John Mitchelle and the late D. Mackay Ross.
 Each surrounding rural community had their own one room school house, Mountain Road, Louisville, Marshville, Cape John, Seafoam, Melville, Hodson, Hedgeville, Bigney, Welsford, and Toney River.

 The River John Consolidated School was built in 1968 at the top of School Street with a few hundred students attending, with the new addition built in 1985 around when one of the old schools was torn down near it.
 Until its closure in 2015, the school held students from primary through to nine.
 Students in senior high had to then travel by bus to West Pictou High School in Lyons Brook, and more recently Northumberland Regional High in Alma.